vulcainjs/vulcainjs.github.io/docs/gettingStarted/index.md

 For most scenarii, if the request failed it's better to send a default response than an error message.
 This is the role of the compensation (fallBack) method.

-> You can try a request failure by removing the backend service with ```docker service rm customersservice10``` and by requesting the facade service.
+Try a request failure by removing the backend service with ```docker service rm customersservice10``` and by requesting the facade service.
 Due to the default 1500ms timeout, errors will occur quickly.
 You can see it in hystrix dashboard.

 <img src="../images/demo-hystrix2.png" width="300px">